IsmailFaiz/cse15l-lab-reports/index.md

     }
 }
 ```
 Below is the screenshot of the first URL request.
-When `StringServer.java` is run, the following methods from `StringServer.java` are called:
+The following methods from `StringServer.java` are called:
 - `StringServer.main` with argument `999`.
 - `Handler.handleRequest` with argument `localhost:999/add-message?s=IsThisWorking???`.
 - The value of data field `conversation` changes from `""` to `"IsThisWorking???\n"`.